-Say you've finally found the home of your dreams; perhaps you have even put together a deposit.
+Wondering what Join Borrower, Sole Proprietor mortgages are and if you could get one?
+Imagine this scenario: you're a first-time buyer, and you've found the home of your dreams.
+You've even put together money for a deposit.
 But wait – there is no way you will be approved for a mortgage for this property on your current income.
 Help may be at hand with a Joint Borrower, Sole Proprietor (JBSP) mortgage, which mortgage brokers are reporting as becoming increasingly popular.
 But what is a JBSP, are you eligible to apply for one, what are the upsides – and the drawbacks?
 Read this guide to find out.

 What is a Joint Borrower, Sole Proprietor mortgage and how does it work?

 The Joint Borrower, Sole Proprietor mortgage works in exactly the way the name suggests: it allows multiple borrowers to contribute to the taking out and repayment of the mortgage without claiming ownership on the property – that is, without their names appearing on the deeds.